These No-Bake Mini Cheesecakes are an easy-to-make dessert with a buttery graham cracker crust, sweet tangy flavor, and creamy texture.

 3) Make the Filling

-- Beat the cream cheese and powdered sugar in a separate large bowl until the mixture is creamy.
-The cream cheese needs to be at room temperature for this step.
+- Beat room-temperature cream cheese and powdered sugar in a separate large bowl until the mixture is creamy.

 - Add the sour cream, vanilla extract, and lemon juice to the cream cheese mixture and beat again on low speed for one minute.